stevenmhunt/relk/README.md

 ### Templates

-When creating key/value pairs, you can create a template value which can then be reused with different combinations of constraints and allows you to construct new values dynamically:
+When creating key-value pairs, you can create a template value which can then be reused with different combinations of constraints and allows you to construct new values dynamically:

 ```bash
 conch set mytemplate -t "this is my template value: {mykey}"
 ```

-When you retrieve a template value, it will automatically interpolate keys based on either the constraints provided or pull values from key/value pairs which have already been stored:
+When you retrieve a template value, it will automatically interpolate keys based on either the constraints provided or pull values from key-value pairs which have already been stored:

 ```bash
 conch get mytemplate